 Blepharitis is a common condition that causes inflammation of the eyelids.
 The condition can be difficult to manage because it tends to recur.
 (Source: excerpt from Blepharitis Resource Guide: NEI)

-Blepharitis is a common condition that causes inflammation of the eyelids...
+Blepharitis is a common condition that causes inflammation of the eyelids.
+The condition can...
 (Source: excerpt from Blepharitis Resource Guide: NEI)

 Inflammation of the eyelids.